otacke/h5p-todo/README.md

 - Some numeric input, could be a slider or something similar
 - Some numeric input, Likert scaled

-### Add images as answer option to multiple choice?
-Use images instead of text for answers.
-Might need some UX expertise

 ### Link-Widget
 Check if link exists while it is entered